 What are the Innovations in the new the New Aegean-Baltic TEN-T Corridor

-Although we have an entire presentation on the topic, which can we provided to you, the first and foremost innovation is the attraction of private investments for all sub-projects part of the ABC+De and part of the Corridor.
+Although we have an entire presentation on the topic, which we can provide you with, the first and foremost novelty is our mission to attract private investments for all sub-projects part of the ABC+De and part of the Corridor.

-The intention is to radically shorten the times for realisation of the projects as opposed to the official perspectives of 2030 and 2050, which seem to be too far away, and deprived of economic and investment attractiveness for the sensible investors who are pragmatic and results driven.
+The intention is to radically shorten the times for realization of the projects as opposed to the official perspectives of 2030 and 2050 which we consider too far from the present point

 Last but not least, one great example of our innovations is the level of technical digitalisation we intend to implement in our new railway infrastructure.

-Should we wait for another 5 years until 2023 to find out if the new corridor will be regulated or will the European Commission take action sooner?
+Should we wait until 2023 to find out if the new corridor will be regulated or the European Commission will take action sooner?